robatwilliams/hills-api/README.md

 🗜️ Compressed HTTP responses for speed and efficiency

-👐 Free to use, no API key
+👐 Free to use, no API key (at least while it's not costing me much)

 There is a [list](docs/backlog.md) of possible future features.